This article is formed of 7 pages, with navigation at the end of each page

 Created in 1939 by Fawcett Comics as a response to the success of the Superman character.
 C.C Beck and Bill Parker’s hero (originally titled Captain Marvel) had the power of Solomon, Hercules, Atlas, Zeus and Mercury.
 At the same time, joyously dovetailing ancient mythology with a childhood desire to obtain superpowers.
 However, since 1972 the character had sat under the DC Comics brand with limited fanfare in the broader media.
 And it is for this reason that the character’s rebirth on screen in 2019 was so welcome.

-Thankfully Shazam! did not disappoint, lighting up the cinema screen, while also reinventing the genre.
-Its writers, director and cast playing homage to the teenage longing, fun and excitement of the comics.
+Thankfully Shazam! did not disappoint, lighting up the cinema screen while also reinventing the genre.
+Its writers, director, and cast playing homage to the comics’ teenage longing, fun, and excitement.
 With heartfelt and engaging performances from Asher Angel, Zachary Levi and Jack Dylan-Grazer.

 Starting his career working for both DC Comics and Marvel, Scottish writer Mark Millar launched his comic book world in 2004.
 In turn, creating stories and characters that placed the audience into a far more urban, edgy, diverse and darkly humorous world.
-A world that has given birth to Kingsman, Nemesis, Kick-Ass and Hit-Girl to name but a few.
-With Millar’s Kick-Ass characters finally finding their cinematic voice in 2010 through director Matthew Vaughn.
-Who not only brought the characters to life in a blaze of colour and violence but also created one of the most exceptional comic adaptations of a generation.
-The resulting film not only echoing the mayhem and dark humour of Millar’s books but also achieving cult status.
-Its cultural significance in helping to inspire a whole generation of alternative superhero TV shows and movies, from The Boys to The Umbrella Academy.
+A world that has given birth to Kingsman, Nemesis, Kick-Ass and Hit-Girl, to name but a few.
+With Millar’s Kick-Ass characters finally finding their cinematic voice in 2010 through director Matthew Vaughn, who not only brought the characters to life in a blaze of colour and violence but created one of the most innovative comic adaptations of a generation.
+The resulting film echoed the mayhem and dark humour of Millar’s books and achieved cult status.
+Its cultural significance inspiring a whole generation of alternative superhero TV shows and movies, from The Boys to The Umbrella Academy.

 My Friend Dahmer (2018)